 Is your little one starting to read in Spanish?
 When your child starts decoding words independently, it’s such a magical time!
-From learning letter sounds to reading syllables, to blending those syllables into simple words, your child is on the way to reading on his/her own.
+From learning letter sounds to reading syllables, to blending those syllables into simple words, your child is on the way to reading on their own.

 To encourage beginning readers, I’d love to point you in the direction of some wonderful, quality easy reader books!
 Getting a variety of engaging books in their hands will inspire them to get the practice they need to continue growing in their reading skills.
 Finding a series or theme (books about animals, unicorns, or a favorite character like Peppa Pig) that interests them will keep them motivated.
 And it will encourage a love for reading and learning!